 1. Rent Outfits for Your Holiday Parties

 If you’re going to be attending more than a few holiday parties this year, dressing up in a new frock for each one can set you back a lot of cash.
 Instead of buying a new outfit for each event, try renting your look from a company like Rent the Runway, Le Tote or Gwynnie Bee.
-That way you’ll have a fresh new outfit for each Instagram-worthy event you attend, without repeating anything.
+Need a free idea?
+Text a friend to see if you could go shopping in each others closets to borrow something festive.
+Either way you’ll have a fresh new outfit for each Instagram-worthy event you attend, without repeating anything.